-- Have a BA degree - preferably in psychology or other related behavioral sciences.
+- Have a BA/BS degree - preferably in psychology or other related behavioral sciences.
 School counseling students should have some first hand knowledge of the K-12 school system.

 - A course in child development and effective for Fall 2018 admission, all PPS applicants must have passed the CBEST as a prerequisite.
 For students entering Fall 2017, the CBEST must be passed prior to entering the supervised field work (typically the second year of the program).
 Students accepted into the School Counseling track will need to provide evidence of a current and valid Certificate of Clearance.

 - Applicants are strongly encouraged to have acquired an undergraduate-level of understanding of human development, psychodynamic principles, family/educational systems, cognitive-behavioral applications, and client-centered therapy.
 This introductory knowledge base may be acquired by enrolling in relevant course-work or by undertaking thoughtful reading on these topics.